 Last but not least, part of having great communication is understanding that heavy topics shouldn’t be discussed via text or email, but more so in person or coequal on the telephone.
 You should value and care for your relationship and your partner to the extent that you understand how imperative it is to be able to communicate with one another in the healthiest possible fashion.

 Honesty is everything.
 But when you’re in a relationship that lacks complete and utter honesty, not only won’t you be able to build trust with your partner, but you might even end up feeling as if the glass is broken, and it might end up killing the love that you share.
 Nothing is more hurtful than when someone lies to their partner.
 And when people lie often, and yes, even those little white lies, it can cause such destruction to the couple’s happiness and faith in one another.
-It’s important to be honest from the get-go in relationships, because without honesty, all of the other foundation pillars are irrelevant and won’t matter.
+It’s important, to be honest from the get-go in relationships because, without honesty, all of the other foundation pillars are irrelevant and won’t matter.
 When there’s no honesty, everything else will come tumbling down in a negative way.

 Trust and honesty go hand-in-hand.
-When someone isn’t honest to you, you’re not going to be able to trust them.
+When someone isn’t honest with you, you’re not going to be able to trust them.
 When the trust is gone, you have nothing.
 You have nothing to fight for, and there’s simply no point in staying in a relationship as such.
 You need to be able to trust one another equally, fully, and completely.
 When couples bring in issues from their past of lacking trust, because someone had lied to them or if they’d been cheated on, it will negatively impact your relationship.
-As well, if you tend to white lie, frequently tell lies, or coequal if you have unresolved trust issues, you need to fix them before getting into a relationship, otherwise you’ll never be happy and your relationship or partner definitely won’t be either.
+As well, if you tend to white lie, frequently tell lies, or coequal if you have unresolved trust issues, you need to fix them before getting into a relationship, otherwise, you’ll never be happy and your relationship or partner definitely won’t be either.
 You not only need to be able to trust one another, but you should also be able to trust and feel secure in knowing that your partner will always have your back.

 I’ve written many articles expressing how effort costs nothing, and that it’s free and easy.
-I’ve written so many articles on this matter, because it’s one of the basic and most important foundation pillars of having a solid and strong foundation in a relationship.
+I’ve written so many articles on this matter because it’s one of the basic and most important foundation pillars of having a solid and strong foundation in a relationship.
 You should put effort into everything that you do in life.
 Whether it be in work, in business, in raising your children, in your relationships, and even in the sweet gestures that you do.
 When you put effort into things, it will be obvious and apparent.
 When you put effort into things, it will create the most amazing love and appreciation for one another, and it will definitely help to make your relationship flourish and thrive.
 Lacking effort will leave you or your partner feeling inadequate, and as if something is missing.

 6. Treating Each Other as a Priority